History & Heritage

 Just over a century ago, the Marist Brothers came to New York's Hudson River Valley to train young men to continue the Brothers' vocation as great educators.
 What started as a seminary for the training of future Marist Brothers has developed into one of the leading colleges of the arts and sciences in the country.

-Marist College is now home to approximately 4,100 traditional undergraduate men and women, 1,100 adult continuing education students, and another 1,000 graduate students.
+Marist College is now home to approximately 4,900 traditional undergraduate men and women, 1,000 graduate students, and 400 adult students.
 In 1947, the first graduating class of modern-day Marist College consisted of four Marist Brothers.
-Today, close to 30,000 alumni and alumnae call Marist alma mater.
+Today, more than 38,000 alumni and alumnae call Marist alma mater.
 Marist has a proud tradition that laid the foundation for a state-of-the-art campus for students preparing to enter the work force of the 21st century.

 Marist College follows in the tradition of great institutions like Harvard University and the College of William and Mary that were founded as seminaries and developed into independent academies of higher learning.

 Learn more about the history of Marist College: